yjjang/mongkie/docs/tutorial/to_new_network.rst

 Make a new network from a cluster
 *********************************

-In this step, you will create new networks from previously identified clusters.
+In this section, you will create new networks from previously identified clusters.
 A new network consists of nodes and edges only in the cluster it derived from.

 * **Right-click** on the group node for cluster ``5`` on the network, then a pop-up menu for the group node will be shown up.